Are you struggling with how to deal with shame and guilt?

 I could already feel the television mocking me for the unforeseeable future.

-Future shame and guilt.
+Future shame.
 Oh yay.

 After a couple of days, I realized the whole thing was a mistake.
 A stupid one, but still a mistake.
 In fact, I had good intentions despite the outcome.
 I did nothing wrong.

+It’s not just learning how to deal with shame, it’s also embarrassment.
 Like me, you may have the same feelings come over you when you make a mistake.
 Do you feel shame?
 Or is it embarrassment?

 The TV debacle was clearly a mistake, but mentally it was hard to separate an embarrassing mistake from real shame.